skaliaksei/Info/cv.md

-## Contact Info
-* __City:__  Minsk, Belarus
-* __Email adress:__
-    * lisaveta.chabotko@mail.ru
-    * lisaveta.chabotko@gmail.com
-* __Phone number:__ +375 29 358 77 02
-* __Skype:__ lisa4815

-## Aliaksei Skakun
+# Aliaksei Skakun
+## Front-end Developer

-- #### Contacts
+## Contacts
 LinkedIn: [Aliaksei Skakun](http://www.linkedin.com/in/aliaksei-skakun-7b9738183)
 gmail: skaliaksei@gmail.com

-- #### About
+## About

-==  Responsibility and respectful  == attitude for my work is an indispensable part of me.
+>  Responsibility and respectful attitude for my work is an indispensable part of me.
 Lifelong learning and self-development are crucial for me.
 I am interested in web dev & computer graphics.
 I gained some experience of working in this area with small individual projects.
 As this area compliments  my studies at RS-School, I am keep to gain more experience in the field.

-For this reason, I am looking for a company willing to offer me interesting projects and time to learn job technologies.
+>  For this reason, I am looking for a company willing to offer me interesting projects and time to learn job technologies.
 I would offer my full commitment, and be a pleasant and friendly addition to your team.
 I am therefore currently looking for a job or an internship as a front- end developer.

 - #### Skills
 ++== Technical ==++